Illustration: Maurice Gervais

 The amniotic fluid surrounding your baby is essential to his growth and development.
-It helps
+Among other things, it

-- Keep your baby at the right temperature
+- Keeps your baby at the right temperature

-- Protect the baby against shocks from outside the womb
+- Protects him against shocks from outside the womb

-- Provide space for the baby to move and develop his muscles and lungs
+- Provides space for him to move and develop his muscles and lungs

 Placenta and umbilical cord